francistheodorecatte/signage_script/readme.md

 This Pi requires a full Rasbian setup (not the lite distro), as well as rclone, to work.
 However, the script will install and configure rclone with only a little user interaction. :)

 As of now, December 8th, 2016, the server-side script is far from finished.
 It 'works,' but I wouldn't recommend using it unless you know bash scripting really well.
 We're currently just using a manually updated smb server instead.
-We probably won't use and therefore bugfix this script until we actually put it into use.
+We probably won't use and therefore bugfix this script until a customer really needs that functionality.

 As a result, I don't recommend using it!